AdobeDocs/release-notes.en/current.md

 ![Banner](assets/experience-cloud-banner-3.png)

-Visit this page to stay updated on product release dates.
-You can find release notes information and the latest events, tutorials, courses, and KB articles on Experience League.
+This page helps you stay updated on product release information, events, and learning opportunities at Experience League.

 >[!IMPORTANT]
 >